-The Scheme's Trustee is responsible under pensions legislation for ensuring that there is prepared, maintained and from time to time revised a Schedule of Contributions showing the rates of contributions payable towards the Scheme by or on behalf of the Employer and the active members of the Scheme and the dates on or before which such contributions are to be paid.
+The Scheme's Trustee is responsible under pensions legislation for ensuring that there is prepared, maintained and from time to time revised a Schedule of Contributions showing the rates of contributions payable towards the Scheme by or on behalf of the Employer and the dates on or before which such contributions are to be paid.
 The Scheme's Trustee is also responsible for keeping records of contributions received and for procuring that contributions are made to the Scheme in accordance with the Schedule.

-Trustees' Summary of Contributions payable under the Schedule in respect of the Scheme year ended 31 December 2019
+Trustees' Summary of Contributions payable under the Schedules in respect of the Scheme year ended 31 December 2020

 This Summary of Contributions has been prepared by, or on behalf of, and is the responsibility of the Trustee.
-It sets out the Employer and member contributions payable to the Scheme under the Schedules of Contributions certified by the actuary on 30 September 2016 in respect of the Scheme year ended 31 December 2019.
-The Scheme auditor reports on contributions payable under the Schedule in the Auditor's Statement about Contributions.
+It sets out the Employer and member contributions payable to the Scheme under the Schedules of Contributions certified by the actuary on 30 September 2016 and subsequently on 26 March 2020, in respect of the Scheme year ended 31 December 2020.
+The Scheme auditor reports on contributions payable under the Schedules in the Auditor's Statement about Contributions.

-Contributions payable under the Schedule in respect of the Scheme year
+Contributions payable under the Schedules in respect of the Scheme year

 £'000

 Employer:

-Normal contributions 5,728

-Expense contributions 900
+Expense contributions 977

-Other contributions - PPF levy 46
+Other contributions- PPF levy 46

-Member:

-Normal contributions -

-Contributions payable under the Schedule
+Contributions payable under the Schedules

-(as reported on by the Scheme Auditor) 6,674
+(as reported on by the Scheme Auditor) 1,023

-L STATEMENT OF TRUSTEE'S RESPONSIBILITIES IN RESPECT OF CONTRIBUTIONS AND TRUSTEE'S SUMMARY OF CONTRIBUTIONS (CONTINUED)
+STATEMENT OF TRUSTEE'S RESPONSIBILITIES IN RESPECT OF L CONTRIBUTIONS AND TRUSTEE'S SUMMARY OF CONTRIBUTIONS (CONTINUED)